-Research published last year revealed that one-quarter of American workers feel it’s increasingly harder to maintain a work-life balance.
-Among global respondents, that number rose to one-third.
-According to the survey, parents are among those who struggle the most.
-“Finding time for me,” “getting enough sleep,” and “managing personal and professional life” were the most commonly mentioned challenges.
-Even those who manage to leave on time from work may then face an increasing overlap between work and home life, with another survey finding that 20% of participants worked more than 20 hours from home in addition to regular office hours.
+Survey after survey reveals that American workers feel it’s increasingly hard to maintain a work-life balance.
+We’re working too many hours, sacrificing “me time,” family time, and sleep to cram in more productivity.
+One disheartening report found that 20 percent of participants worked more than 20 hours from home in addition to regular office hours.
 For all our social and technological advancements, it seems we’re increasingly stuck in an unfortunate cul-de-sac of our own making.
 Shouldn’t we be beyond this by now?
-How is it that we can’t seem to innovate, design, reason or hack our way into a better collective work-life balance?
+How is it that we can’t seem to innovate, design, reason, or hack our way into a better collective work-life balance?

 There are, of course, legitimate and wise ways to combine tasks and increase productivity—issues I’ve written about before.
 Biking to work to make your commute time work for you (and free up time after work for family) or working from home to wholly eliminate a commute most days can be a smart option for some people, but not all of us have that choice immediately available to us.
 Staggering schedules with a partner to cover childcare or working flex hours to optimize efficiency can be helpful at times, but they’re not a panacea and can impose their own stresses.
 Making matters even more complicated, both time and energy figure into this picture and each impose their own inevitable limitations.
 We might cram our work into shorter days but then find we’re exhausted when we get home to enjoy our extra time.